-Our ranch manager works year-round to preserve the sustainability of Jordan Estate's nearly 1,200 acres.
+Our director of agricultural operations works year-round to preserve the sustainability of Jordan Estate's nearly 1,200 acres.
 A diverse array of cover crops are planted, each matched to a specific soil type to improve soil health and promote insectary growth.
 We make our own compost from pomace and other winemaking by-products, as well as landscape debris, manure and food scraps.
 We also return vine and tree prunings to the ground as natural compost.
 Organic fungicides are utilized to combat ailments when necessary.
 Two lakes provide habitat for beneficial insects and myriad bird species, including raptors that prey on harmful vineyard pests.
 Multiple electronic devices monitor vineyard blocks and track weather from iPhones, iPads and computers, maximizing the efficiency of irrigation while minimizing the number of times vehicles must enter in the ecosystem.
 ATVs are favored as transportation, and irrigation is done precisely and judiciously.
 Our efforts have been recognized with several sustainability certifications.

 We understand that what is best for the Earth is ultimately best for our wines.
 With sustainable practices at the heart of our business, we hope to carry on this expression of responsibility to the environment so that the enjoyment of our wines continues for generations to come.